 Place a 4×4 post into the socket in one concrete block.
-Use a yard stick to mark a line on the post at the height of the pool rim.
+Use a yardstick to mark a line on the post at the height of the pool rim.
 Then, lower the mark on the post by the thickness of the decking and floor frame.
-Now you can cut all of your posts to this length and place them into the concrete blocks.
+Now you can cut all of your posts to this length and place them into the durable concrete blocks.

 Step 3: Set the Frame

-The frame segments will be attached to the posts using 2.5 inch screws driven in at an angle.
-The very last segment installed will need custom cut.
+The frame segments will be attached to the posts using 2.5-inch screws driven in at an angle.
+The very last segment installed will need to be custom cut.
 The vertical posts suspending the segments will need to be reinforced with angled wood beams.
-However, if your deck is less than 30 inches in height, these reinforcements are not needed.
+However, if your deck is less than 30 inches high, these reinforcements are not needed.